alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-Memory allocate to [Object](../../../Class/Object/a.md) is consist of all field data of class derive, Int A, Int B, Int C.
+Memory allocate to [Object](../../../Class/Object/a.md) is consist of all field data of class derive, Int A, Int B, Int C, Int D.
 Memory is continue in byte for all data to allocate.
 All data is allocate in 1 time.